edgedb/edgedb/docs/internals/dev.rst

 .. rubric:: Instructions

+The easiest way to set up a development environment is to create a Python "venv" with all dependencies and commands installed into it.

 #.
 Make a new directory that will contain checkouts of `edgedb <edgedb_>`_
    and `edgedb-python <edgedbpy_>`_.
 The name of the directory is arbitrary, we will use "dev" in this guide: